avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 ## Why it works
 Our method prefers to sample dense parts of the distribution, which is more beneficial when labeled data is scarse.
-We compare the selection of 10 examples on synthetic data, comparing our method with coreset:
+We compare the selection of 10 examples on synthetic data, comparing our method with coreset selections:

 <img src="https://user-images.githubusercontent.com/39214195/160669776-ccc8e7a8-0df3-4c7a-9a75-5df01a051d1f.gif" width="440">

 <img src="https://user-images.githubusercontent.com/39214195/160630431-930a52df-69e6-4219-9183-9fc8aeac84b9.gif" width="440">

-Notice that coreset selects the outliers in the distribution, while our method selects examples which are located close to the centroids of dense regions, while keeping the selection diverse.
+Notice that coreset selects outliers (sparse regions), while our method selects examples from dense regions, while keeping the selection diverse.